stendewa/Air-BnB-Occupancy-Rate-Optimization/README.md

 ### Random Forest Classifier
 The model performed well on the training and test data and determined an accuracy of 99% using a cross validation test

+### Model Recommendations

+#### 1. What factors affect occupancy rate the most in an Air BnB listing?
+The reviews and neighbourhood affect the occupancy rate the most.
+The more reviews a listing gets the more likely it is to get a HIGH' occupancy rate score

+#### 2. What can be done to increase the positive effects of these factors?
+Encourage customers to give more reviews, dynamic pricing, target marketing, loyalty programs, partner with neighbouring buisnesses for discounted services, advertise on several channels and constantly remodel.
+For more tips check the link to this video in [youtube]{https://www.youtube.com/watch?v=WmB-oAAW8MQ}

+#### 3. What is the best performing neighbourhood on the Western Cape in terms of occupancy rate?
+According to the Random Forest model the best neighbourhood to set up an Air BnB is Ward 107